-Navigant will conduct NTG research to inform NTG values for potential deeming in future program years through surveys with 2018 Business Sector and Public Sector participating customers and trade allies.
-We will complete a combination of real-time online surveys and computer assisted telephone interviews (CATI) with contacts who participated in the 2018 program to quantify participant free-ridership and spillover, and tentatively plan to include spillover questions in trade ally interviews, pending further guidance from the NTG Working Group.
-We will stratify our sample to make separate NTG estimates for steam traps, the Business Sector, and the Public Sector, and the sample design will attempt to achieve a 90/10 confidence/precision level in each stratum.
+Navigant will conduct NTG research to inform NTG values for potential deeming in future program years through surveys with 2018 Business Sector and.
+Public Sector-and STEP program participating customers and trade allies.
+We will complete a combination of real-time online surveys and computer assisted telephone interviews (CATI) with contacts who participated in the 2018 program to quantify participant free-ridership and spillover, and tentatively plan to include spillover questions in trade ally interviews, pending further quidance from the NTG Working Group.
+We will stratify our sample to make separate NTG estimates for steam traps, the Business Sector, and the Public Sector-(and possibly the STEP program), and the sample design will attempt to achieve a 90/10 confidence/precision level in each stratum.